 (c) This Section shall not limit the power of the Department or

-other public agency otherwise permitted or required by law to enter and
+other public agency, including, but not limited to, the State Long Term Care Ombudsman Program, otherwise permitted or required by federal or State law to enter and

 (d) Notwithstanding paragraph (a) of this Section, the administrator

 of a facility may refuse access to the facility to any person if the

 presence of that person in the facility would be injurious to the health

 and safety of a resident or would threaten the security of the property